reicheel/loadsol/README.md

 # loadsol
-Current project to automate loadsol cropping, processing, and analysis.
+Current project to quickly crop, processing, and analyze loadsol data.
+Scripts built for DVJ and single leg hop.

 Standard Operating Procedure (SOP) for Using the DVJ Analysis Script Objective